ChristerKoldLindholm/Airspace-drone-sim/README.md

 # Airspace-drone-sim
-A program writtein in F# that simulates flying numerous drones through an airspace and records their collisions.
+A program writte in in F# that simulates flying numerous drones through an airspace and records their collisions.

 Christer Kold Lindholm
 10-12-2022